 LOFT Pants (Run TTS if not SIGHTLY big, Similar Blazer, Everlane Silk button-down (my exact one is years old but this one is their latest iteration!)
 Rothy’s Shoes: c/o (I went with my normal size but size up if you’re in question)

-I hope this sparked new ideas for shoe pairings with your favorite straight-leg pants!
+I hope this sparked new ideas for shoe styling with your favorite straight-leg pants!

 You might also like: